 - 1. A parent or guardian must call the Junior High School office (628-3414) to report the absence before 10:00 A.M.
-The office telephone will be covered from 7:30 A.M.
 Parents calling early may have assignments prepared by 3:30 to be picked up. - 2.
 No phone call excusing an absence will be accepted more than thirty-six (36) hours (1 1/2 days) after the absence begins.
-After that time all absences will be unexcused. - 3.
-If the telephone explanation falls within the guidelines for which tardiness or absences (T/A) are excused, the T/A will be an "excused" one.
-If it does not fall within guidelines or if the proper procedure is not followed, the T/A will be "unexcused".
+After that time all absences will be unexcused. - If the telephone explanation falls within the guidelines for which tardiness or absences (T/A) are excused, the T/A will be an "excused" one.
+If it does not fall within guidelines or if the proper procedure is not followed, the T/A will be "unexcused". - 4.
 If no phone call is received the absence will be unexcused and the student will receive minimal credit for the make-up work.
-It is the student's responsibility to see that the parents call the school office when the student is absent or tardy and within thirty-six (36) hours after the absence.

-- 4. For the student whose family does not have a phone special arrangements will be made.
-If you don't have a phone, please see the principal. - 5.
+It is the student's responsibility to see that the parents call the school office when the student is absent or tardy and within thirty-six (36) hours after the absence. - 5.
+For the student whose family does not have a phone, special arrangements will be made.
+If you don't have a phone, please see the principal. - 6.
 For a student to be excused from a single class period or study hall period after being in school, his name must be on the sign-out sheet in the office or on a properly authorized school trip list.
 If a student misses a class or study hall without following proper procedure, the time missed must be made up after school in the study hall or in the classroom.
-The student will receive I's (Incompletes) on their grade reports until the make-up time is completed. - 6.
-The student will be allowed to make up work missed for excused absences.
-The teacher will designate the make-up work for which the student will be given a grade which will be averaged in for the nine week's grade.
-(Also see "Make-up Work" on page 35.) - 7.
+The student will receive I's (Incompletes) on their grade reports until the make-up time is completed. - The student will be allowed to make up work missed for excused absences.
+The teacher will designate the make-up work for which the student will be given a grade which will be averaged in for the semester grade.
+(Also see "Make-up Work" on page 35.) - 8.
 Once a student arrives at school or school grounds, the student may not leave without proper clearance from the office.
 This also applies before the 1st bell rings in the morning.